 • Launch of the Mohamed VI-A satellite, built by Airbus (for the bus) and TAS (for the payload) for Morocco.
 It seems to be similar to the Pléiades satellites, with a resolution probably around 70cm, and operates as part of a 2-satellite constellation.

 • Launch of the Spanish Paz satellite, a SAR satellite with 1m resolution built by Airbus, and operating along Airbus’ TerraSAR-X satellite.

 • Launch of the first CSO satellite.

-• Planned launch of the first Falcon Eye satellite, a Pleiades-derived system built jointly built Airbus and TAS for the United Arab Emirates.
+• A launch failure destroys the first Falcon Eye satellite, a Pleiades-derived system built jointly built Airbus and TAS for the United Arab Emirates.
 The sale put the French industry in competition with US manufacturer Lockheed Martin.
 Politics played an important role in the contract, as US shutter control was cited as a reason for the French win.
 ITAR issues almost killed the French offer, and had to be resolved at presidential level between France and the US.
-Resolution is probably around 35cm.
+Resolution is 35cm.

 • Tentative launch of the Spanish Ingenio satellite, an optical satellite with 2.5m resolution built by Airbus.

 • Planned launch of the first German SARah satellite, the follow-on system to SAR-Lupe.
 It will be joined by two passive SAR satellite flying in formation with it.
 France will have access to its images through a separate national ground segment.

 • Planned launch of the first of two Italian Cosmo-Skymed 2nd Generation (CSG) satellites.
 France and Italy plan to make CSO and CSG interoperable through a common interface.